SC 1311. Introductory Sociology. 3 Semester Hours.

 SC 3306.
 Qualitative Research Methods.
 3 Semester Hours.

 An introduction to the methods used to conduct qualitative research in natural social settings.
 An examination of the methods of ethnography, participant observation/non-participant observation, focus group, interview, and use of documentary sources will be included.
 Students may have the opportunity to engage in hands-on research.
 Additional topics include data coding, data analysis, and research ethics.
-Prerequisite: Junior standing and have completed nine hours of pscyhology or sociology related courses.
+Prerequisite: Introduction to Sociology – SC 1311, Junior standing, nine completed hours of sociology courses.

 SC 3308.
 Sociology of Religion.
 3 Semester Hours.

-An examination of the process of learning male and female roles.
+An examination of the process of learning male-female and masculine-feminine roles.
 Topics include sexual identity, gender stereotypes, cross-cultural differences in gender roles and socialization, and changes in these roles in contemporary society.
+Prerequisite: Introduction to Sociology – SC 1311.

 SC 3315.
 Future Societies.
 3 Semester Hours.